-- Temple students: Please note that Temple student applications for the Architecture program are due on May 1 for the following spring semester.
+- Temple students: Please note that Temple student applications for the Architecture program are due on September 1 for the spring 2021 semester.

-To get an inside look at the Architecture program at TUJ, view the Spring Semester Architecture Program website, made by recent alumni of the program.
+To get an inside look at the Architecture program at Temple Japan, view the Spring Semester Architecture Program website, made by recent alumni of the program.
 (Disclaimer: Any recommendations for housing are the opinions of the students and are not endorsed by Temple Education Abroad)

 “I have been trying to do something new every day and the past four months was full of experiences I have never had anywhere else.”

 - Spring architecture student Giang Phung completed architecture coursework and an internship in Japan.
-Read her blog post, where she reflects on her experience at TUJ.
+Read her blog post, where she reflects on her experience at Temple Japan.

 “For the first month and 1/2, we analyzed the city of Tokyo.
 We were given areas, stations, structures, buildings, and much more to explore and analyze.
 This was a great aspect of the program because we got to explore the city, get familiarized with it, and become comfortable traveling.
 We also become more aware of Japanese architectural design and culture, and we learned so much more than we expected.
 We presented our observations and analysis through an architectural presentation of maps and diagrams.”

 - Najah Yasin, Spring architecture students and Education Abroad blogger, describes her experience in the architecture program.
-Read Najah's blog post and others on her experience at TUJ.
+Read Najah's blog post and others on her experience at Temple Japan.